b0661/zephyr/doc/reference/drivers/index.rst

 These device drivers are not present on all supported board configurations.

+* **General purpose input output**: The :ref:`device_drivers_gpio` deals with:

+  - input and output on ports and pins,
+  - interrupt generation on pins,
+  - configuration of ports and pins.

 * **Pin controller**: The :ref:`device_drivers_pinctrl` deals with:

   - enumerating and naming controllable pins,